Denial of Service

 But concurrency only goes as far as the resources behind it.
 Threads still share the same disk, the same file descriptors, the same I/O. If the underlying work is expensive enough, more threads just means more contention.

 The same POST /log endpoint is here.
-When the server can't keep up with its own watchdog, you get the flag.

 Connect with SSH